wyrtensi/vidu-studio/README.md

 # Installation:
-- Simply drop folder with source code your extensions manager in browser. (with developer mode enabled)
+- Simply drop folder with source code your extensions manager in browser. (with developer mode enabled) Theres how:
+### If you have chrome for example (it can be edge or opera as well):
+1. Go to extensions manager (chrome://extensions/) and enable developer mode
+2. Download source files ( check latest release https://github.com/wyrtensi/vidu-studio/releases )
+3. Drag and drop to your browser or load unpacked the last version of extension folder
 - Or install using packed .crx file

 # Images: